“M + T”

 V

-The first eyewitness, aged 13 years at the time of the murder, was the centerpin of the prosecution’s defense.
+The first eyewitness, aged 13 years at the time of the murder, was the centerpiece of the prosecution’s defense.
 He had been a close friend of the victim, and his proximity to the deed made him valuable.
 During the course of several days of testimony, two officers escorted him in dressed in an orange jumpsuit, both hands and ankles shackled.
 They removed only his handcuffs when he sat down on the stand.
 From the defendant’s attorney, we learned that he had been in custody for two years on a different murder charge.
 The defendant’s attorney asked him: Are you here today in exchange for lenience for the indictment you face?
 He thrust his arms and shoulders forward.
 His answers seemed evasive while the prosecution objected.
 The question was withdrawn, but the jury would not forget it.
 His hand partly covered his face, especially his eyes and nose.
 His head shifted from side to side.
 He pointed to the defendant, rubbed his chin, and accused him of being the killer.
-Yet, his deportment was indiscernible and seemed manipulative.
+Yet, his manner was difficult to read and seemed manipulative.
 Obviously, he had not seen from where the bullet had come.
 His allegations sounded implausible, as if they had been rehearsed.
 He had an air of entitlement, exuding hatred.
 During the prosecution’s examination, he revealed his conversion to Islam, and stated he had become a better person by the teachings of the Prophet.
 For the jury, however, his demeanor was that of an unrepentant malefactor.
 His lack of doubt hinted at a life of crime, without a sense of any morality.

 VI